mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-realm-deprecated/README.md

 The MongoDB Charts Embedding SDK allows you to embed a Chart or a Dashboard directly into your application.
 Just like embedded charts, you can embed a dashboard via unauthenticated or an authenticated method.

-This example, demonstrates how you might render an authenticated dashboard embedded onto your application using Realm as the authentication provider.
+This example, demonstrates how you might render an authenticated dashboard embedded onto your application using App Services as the authentication provider.

 _Note that this is not an exhaustive list of all the features for the Dashboard Embedding SDK._